jeffrom/logd/WORK.md

     - using preallocated buffer + end position pointer so the buffer doesn't need to be cleared
 - [ ] figure out linting
+- [ ] some tests that spin up containers to replicate, switch masters, etc while under load
 - [ ] documentation with many use cases, event log, pub sub, replication, changing master
 - [ ] CONTRIBUTORS.md